Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 ## 7﻿.
 Try sleeper trains

-We have been to France, Germany, the Netherlands and Belgium, and last year we took the [Caledonian Sleeper](https://www.sleeper.scot)Sleeper trains are always a real hit with children.
+Sleeper trains are always a real hit with children.
 It's exciting to be in bed on a train, and the clever compartments, foldable beside tables and hidden sinks are a novelty.
 The most exciting thing is going to sleep in a busy city and waking up surrounded by Scottish mountains or cruising along the Cornish Riviera.
 This is true for adults as well as children!

 T﻿ravelling while asleep can save time and money (compared to a hotel) and has the added excitement factor.
 Just remember to pack ear plugs and eye mask to ensure a sound night's sleep.

 ## 8﻿.
 Book early for the best price

-you can set up ticket alerts on Rail Europe which will let you know in advance when tickets go on sale.
+I﻿f you set up ticket alerts on Rail Europe you can find out in advance when tickets go on sale.

 ## **9. G﻿o with Deutsche Bahn**